SeemaShinde1129/Chat-Application-using-socket.io/README.md

 It demonstrates how persistent WebSocket connections enable instant communication between frontend and backend systems.

-The frontend is developed with **React, TypeScript, and Tailwind CSS** to create a responsive and user-friendly interface.
+The frontend is developed with **React, TypeScript, and Tailwind CSS** to create a responsive and user friendly interface.

 The backend manages WebSocket connections, user sessions, message routing, and disconnect handling.